a framework for AI literacy

 Asking a poorly formed prompt can still generate a persuasive but inaccurate, and possibly dangerous, response.
 Once you have your initial prompt, you can refine the output by using the guidance below.
 Keep in mind that working with GenAI is a bit like having a conversation, so you can build on the previous prompt without having to rewrite it.
 For example, you can say, “It’s too long.
 Shorten it to 150 words.”
 These guidelines are inspired by the RACCCA Framework (Relevance, Accuracy, Completeness, Clarity, Coherance, Appropriateness):

-• Finally, be sure to check the accuracy of the output.
-If the output includes references, be sure to check them to ensure they are not hallucinations.
+Finally, be sure to check the accuracy of the output.
+Cross-reference and if the output includes references, be sure to check them to ensure they are not hallucinations.
 Is the content accurate and free from bias?
 Is the information up to date and accurate?
 Is it missing any key points that would make it more complete?
 Is the response appropriate for the audience?

 GenAI detection tools have so far struggled to keep up as the GenAI tools themselves evolve quickly.
 Yet even if you embrace AI usage in your course, there are times when you will want to restrict student use of AI tools.
 Here are some AI detection strategies you can use and share with your students.
 Please bear in mind that not all of these are not 100% effective; they serve as more of a starting point for a conversation with the student.